As a kid, St. Patrick's Day was a big deal in a kind of odd sense.

 Who didn't want to be Irish on St. Patrick's Day?
 I know I did.

 From that spot, I would watch the tall and charismatic pipers with their fabulous hats and incredible posture.
-I'd marvel at the endless waves of police and firemen marching proudly, many sporting green carnations in their lapels and tam 'o' shanters on their heads in place of their usual headgear.
+I'd marvel at the endless waves of police and firemen marching proudly, many sporting green carnations in their lapels and jaunty tam 'o' shanters in place of their usual headgear.

-Soon after the parade was over, still humming the favorite Irish tunes most every one knows, we'd convene at the kitchen table to eat dinner together....something traditionally Hungarian.
+Soon after the parade was over, still humming our favorite Irish tunes, we'd convene at the kitchen table to eat dinner together....something traditionally Hungarian.

 |I go through several of these a year.|